 The culinary team at Tarrytown House is working at constantly getting more and more of its food from throughout the Hudson Valley to reduce the carbon footprint of bringing in food from around the world.
 The Hudson Valley is quickly becoming a regional leader in natural and organic produce, as well as high quality artisan meats, poultry, breads and cheeses.

 During the spring and summer months, local gets no closer than our own herb garden.
-In season, Executive Chef Chris Hettinger and his culinary team head to the herb garden each day to add the perfect touch to each days dishes.
+Executive Chef Brian Wieler heads to his herb garden each day to add the perfect touch to each days dishes.

 Tarrytown House works with a local co-op which converts our waste cooking oil to bio-diesel for community use.